monktastic/no-more-contempt/scratch/endless-summary.md

 ---
 ---

-A key characteristic of evil is that when you are engaged in it, you don't realize that you are.
-Or rather, part of your mind knows perfectly well, but that knowledge is very carefully shielded from conscious self-reflection.
-It is kept in the dark.
-This is what enables "bad people" to do what they do without compunction.
-All they consciously hear are their own clever justifications.
-But every one of us knows this state intimately, if we're honest.
-We've all skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.

 When we perceive other people as evil, we usually see this quality as intrinsic to their minds.
 They're not just under the sway of a powerful self-deception that we ourselves are painfully susceptible to; no, they are fundamentally morally defective, much unlike us.
 What you cannot see in that moment is that your mind is playing a trick on you.
 It makes you perceive them that way so that you will feel licensed to treat them in ways that will reinforce their capacity for self-deception.
 In other words, make them more evil.